BouglaceMarouane/trainee-hub/README.md

 ## ***⭐ Support :***

-Si vous aimez ce projet, n'oubliez pas de laisser une ⭐ sur GitHub.
-Merci et bon code ! 🚀
+If you like this project, don't forget to leave a ⭐ on GitHub.
+Thank you and happy coding! 🚀

 ## ***📬 Stay in Touch :***